abhinandan1999/Learning/Devops/Linux/Part 3: Common Tasks and Essential Tools.md

 #### Transporting Files Over a Network
-* It is used to transfer file over the network.
+* ftp is used to transfer file over the network.
 ```
 ftp <remoter-server-name or ip address>
 ```